Updated on 12/15/2022

 Selecting your group

 Making a conscious goal to surround yourself with more positive and uplifting people can also make a huge difference.
-Negative or toxic relationships can at times set us up for failure, especially if you are particularly sensitive to people who constantly put you down or if you have a history with difficult relationships.
+Negative or toxic relationships can at times set us up for failure, especially if you are particularly sensitive to people who constantly put you down or if you have a history with difficult relationship problems.

 Everyone has their strengths and weaknesses; there is no reason why anyone should feel less confident than others.
 The bottom line is that living with an inferiority complex isn’t something you have to just put up with.
-It’s something that you can break free from — and you deserve to have a healthy self-esteem that lets you feel strong, happy, and confident again.
+It’s something that you can break free from – and you deserve to have healthy self-esteem that lets you feel strong, happy, and confident again.

 2. APA Dictionary of Psychology. dictionary.apa.org.
 Accessed November 22, 2022. https://dictionary.apa.org/superiority-complex

 3. Psychology | Faculty and Staff: James E Maddux.
 Psychology.
 Accessed November 22, 2022. https://psychology.gmu.edu/people/jmaddux